 Less than 50 ng/mL ( Saliva)

 Alcohol may remain in your system even if you think it has worn off because it stays detectable several days after last consumption.
-The standard procedure of detecting alcohol is a blood test where the tester can detect the levels of ETG to identify alcohol abuse.
-Nowadays, employers prefer urine drug tests or breath tests to detect alcohol usage.
+Employers using urine drug tests or breath tests to detect alcohol usage.
 DrugTestPanels helps the employer to test for alcohol by offering Employer drug testing kits in bulk at affordable prices.

 Alcohol abuse may destroy your peaceful life in many ways.
-So, it is best to stand away from using alcohol excessively.
+So, it is best to avoid excessive consumption.
+Learn about how you can beat alcohol intoxication.
 If you are about to face your alcohol drug test, our home-based alcohol breathalyzer drug testing will help you identify your drug levels to meet your drug test with confidence.